 When I’m not being ‘TheDoctorDeborah’, I’m Deborah Latham; I live in Taunton, Somerset, England, and have at time of writing been married for more than 34 years (and, moreover, to the same man throughout – how about that?!).
 But, like the rest of you, my ‘fictional’ heart belongs to the Doctor, and always will!

-(PS: October 2014 Update – Thank you for bearing with me while you wait for the final story in the arc (assuming that you are) – it’s still to be written, but the file for ‘Closure’ has at least been opened...!
-The delay has been caused by the fact that I have just published my debut thriller entitled Peter McLeish (see my website) - which features a tall, lean, dark-haired Scotsman...
-Sound familiar to anyone?)
+(PS: December 2014 Update – Thank you for bearing with me while you wait for the final story in the arc (assuming that you are) – it’s still to be written, but the file for ‘Closure’ has at least been opened...!
+The further delay is now being caused by the fact that following the publication of my debut thriller entitled Peter McLeish (see my website) - which features a tall, lean, dark-haired Scotsman (sound familiar to anyone?) - I am now attempting a screenplay based on same...
+Well, I thought it was worth a punt, given that the most common (known) reaction to the book has been that it is "unputdownable"!
+(Don't look at me - I didn't invent that word!)